octo-technology/OpenTezos/docs/blockchain-basics/proof-of-work.md

 ![](../../static/img/blockchain-basics/valid_chain.svg)
 <small className="figure">FIGURE 5: A valid blockchain (all blocks are signed)</small>

 If we change anything in a block, this block and all the following blocks lose their validity.
 Why?
-Because, if I change "good" by "bad" in block #2, the hash of block #2 changes, which changes "_PREVH_" inside block #3, changing its own hash; which in turn changes "_PREVH_" in block #4, changing its hash, and so on...
+Because, if I change "good" by "bad" in block #2, the hash of block #2 changes, which changes "_PREVH_" inside block #3, changing its own hash; would in turn changes "_PREVH_" in block #4, changing its hash, and so on...
 This invalidates the whole blockchain after block #2.
 Therefore, it is straightforward to know if any information on a blockchain has been changed and in which block.

 ![](../../static/img/blockchain-basics/invalid_chain.svg)
 <small className="figure">FIGURE 6: An invalid blockchain (some blocks are not signed because of the data modification)</small>